Skip to main content

 These findings led to the development of the “timing hypothesis.”
 This hypothesis posits that the cardiovascular effects of hormone therapy are highly dependent on when it is initiated relative to the onset of menopause.
 Starting therapy in younger, recently menopausal women, whose arteries are still relatively healthy and “estrogen-receptive,” may produce beneficial or neutral outcomes.

 Initiating the same therapy in older women, who may have pre-existing atherosclerotic plaque, could potentially destabilize that plaque and lead to adverse events.
-This underscores the importance of biological context; the state of the at the time of initiation is a critical factor.
+This underscores the importance of biological context; the state of the cardiovascular system at the time of initiation is a critical factor.

 A Comparison of Common Progestins